Armies Battles and Sieges Colours and Standards

 Red coat with pewter buttons and light blue buttonholes and lining, light blue cuffs and collar with black stripe, red vest and leg clothes.

-The officers are mentioned in 1702 to have had the same colour as the privates on the coat except for the lining and sash.
+The officers are mentioned in 1702 to have had the same colour as the privates except for the lining and sash.
 At the same time, the grenadiers had caps made entirely of fur.
 In Austria, however, they are mentioned as having had cloth grenadier caps with the regimental name embroidered on the back.
+There are also different descriptions of what the m/1716 uniform's cuffs looked like.

 Prince Georg's Regiment